Trithereon/Odin-Project-Landing-Page/README.md

 # The Odin Project Landing Page
-The second project involves reproducing a webpage from scratch, based on the following ![template image]:
+This second project involves producing a webpage from scratch, based on the following ![reference image]: (